Bernardo-MG/darksouls-explorer-dataset/readme.md

 Afterwards the database will be accessible locally for the user neo4j/secret.

+The Neo4j dashboard will be available at [http://localhost:7474/](http://localhost:7474/).

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: